 waini waini adverb

 Ne metele iune, toñaki i-ka waini.
-The ship comes one month every month.
+The ship comes once every month.

 ~waivo (i·)waivo verb, transitive